rtolsma/rtolsma.github.io/_posts/2021-03-21-questionvalue.markdown

 This past quarter I was able to take a class at Stanford on [Information Theory](http://web.stanford.edu/class/ee276/outline.html) which had some really interesting material.
 While the class ended up not covering any significant applications to statistics or machine learning, I was able to glean some some small insights here and there after some contemplation.
-Below, I present in the form of an approachable gamified series of questions, a relatively interesting and intuitively insightful result at the intersection of statistics and information theory that I came across while musing around a couple days ago.
+Below, I present in the form of an approachable gameified series of questions, a relatively interesting and intuitively insightful result at the intersection of statistics and information theory that I came across while musing around a couple days ago.

 ## Gambler's 20 Questions